ajhewitt/project-comet/README.md

    Inspect the terminal summary for the covariance size and record the random seed alongside the command in your lab notebook.

+   *Reusing legacy binning:* if you already have a long-running covariance generated with the pre-preregistration CLI defaults (for example, a 69×69 matrix from `--nlb 50`), rerun both ordering scripts with `--disable-prereg` and matching `--nlb`/`--lmax` settings so the Δ bandpowers align with that covariance.

 5. **Form the commutator residual and null statistic.**
    ```bash
    micromamba run -n comet python scripts/compute_commutator.py \